specis/apple-surface-dial/README.md

 A macOS menu bar app that makes the Microsoft Surface Dial fully functional on macOS — volume control, scrolling, app-specific shortcuts, haptic feedback, a radial overlay menu, and per-app custom menus.

-No Xcode required.
-Built with Swift Package Manager.

 ---

 ## Requirements